 Do you want to accelerate and intensify the process of writing your book?
-One-to-one coaching is the route for you.
+Personal book coaching is the route for you.

 Write your book with the support of other aspiring authors through my online group book writing & publishing program...

 I happen to reside in what is known as the “Show Me” state.
 When I first heard that slogan, I didn’t get it.
 Show me, what?
 After a little research, I later found that the slogan was derived from Willard Duncan Vandiver, a Missouri Congressman, during a speech he gave in 1899.
 He said, “I come from a state that raises corn and cotton and cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I am from Missouri.
 You have got to show me”Read More